FloatSheep/tgtalk-frontend/README.md

 ## Usage the project(CDN)

-> If you have the ability, I recommend writing your own styles and limiting them to mount containers and the like to prevent style pollution.
+> If you have the ability, I recommend you write your own styles and templates, so that you can better control the display effect, in addition to this, you can better avoid style pollution (limit the style effect to the mount container)

 Add the style file